 INVESTING IN BC CONSERVATION SINCE 1981

-The Land Stewardship Grant provides three years of funding for operations and maintenance activities on lands owned and managed by non-governmental organizations (NGOs).
+The Land Stewardship Grant provides three years of funding for operations and management activities on lands owned OR managed by non-governmental organizations (NGOs).
 Funding for this program is provided through an endowment fund provided to HCTF by the Province of British Columbia.

-The next application intake will be in fall of 2025.
+The next application intake will be in September 2025.

 2023 – 2026 Grant Recipients